Hillman Peak: Climate

 Based on the Köppen climate classification, Hillman Peak has a subalpine climate.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascades where they are forced upward by the range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall.
 As a result, the Cascades experience high precipitation, especially during the winter months in the form of snowfall.
 Winter temperatures can drop below 10 °F with wind chill factors below 0 °F. In the Crater Lake area, winter lasts eight months with an average snowfall of 41 feet (12.5 m) per year.
 Rim Drive is only open during the summer due to the heavy snowfall as the road is covered by more than 20 ft of snow with drifts as deep as 60 ft in some areas.
 During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.

 Geology

 Hillman Peak was created when Mount Mazama, a large stratovolcano erupted violently approximately 7,700 years ago and formed on the caldera rim.
 The peak is the remnant of a parasitic cone on the western flank of Mount Mazama, such that when the caldera formed, the eastern half of the Hillman cone disappeared.
 The peak is composed of lava flows containing pyroxene and hornblende andesites and breccias.
 Evidence suggests that the pre-eruption Hillman cone acted as a cleaver which was never entirely covered by glacial ice.

+According to the Global Volcanism Program (GVP), Hillman Peak is classified as a subfeature stratovolcano of Mount Mazama.